 Old San Juan Cuban Cuisine – 247 Surfside Drive, Lexington

 One of the best casual restaurants in Lexington has to be Pietana.
-Pietana labels themselves as a hole in the wall pizza joint.
-Which they are, but a trendy, refurbished hole in the wall pizza joint.
+Pietana labels itself as a hole-in-the-wall pizza joint.
+Which they are, but a trendy refurbished hole-in-the-wall pizza joint.
 They feature wood-fired pizzas made with fresh, and often local, ingredients.

 This little gem hasn’t been open long but has become a regular spot for us.
-Their pizzas are amazing.
+Their pizzas are amazing!
+Hands down the best pizza in Lexington!
 We usually keep it simple with a cheese pizza but have also tried their Becky B which includes corn relish, goat cheese, mozzarella, spinach, and a garlic cream drizzle.
 The Vinnie is perfect for all of the meat lovers out there and includes the standard pizza meat such as pepperoni and sausage as well as local brisket.

 Ramsey’s Diner is an institution in Lexington and they have been in operation since 1989.
 Their meat and three option allow you to choose from 13 meats including meatloaf, BBQ chicken breasts, catfish, fried chicken, and my favorite, country fried steak.
 Next comes choosing three sides from a standing list as well as daily specials.
 Some of the sides include mashed potatoes, honey mustard carrots, sautéed spinach, apple fritters, and more.
 It’s a big ‘ol plate of country cookin!

 Other menu options include the class Kentucky hot brown, sandwiches, and breakfast served all day.
 There are several vegetarian options as well.